gardehal/python-playlist/README.md

   - Cannot get hours and minutes of video posted?
 Only day?

 - reset fetch command, removes all streams in playlist, sets related sources lastfetch to None
-- confirm delete/remove in commands, delete = soft delete, remove = permanent remove
+- confirm delete/remove in commands, delete = soft delete, remove = permanent remove, restore commands
 - detail print for playlist
 - some print results, listing sources should list playlist (ID or name), adding/removing anything with relations should specify relation
 - input for fetch to override get from, to, dates